LincT/JavaFinal/README.md

 One item of note, if you're testing this in an environment where minecraft has not been installed, you'll need to make sure the following directory exists already on the system: (the . is not a typo) `C:\Users\<user>\AppData\Roaming\.minecraft`
-You can locate the appdata folder easily on windows by hitting ctrl + r and typing `%appdata%` that should also put you right into the roaming subdirectory.
+You can locate the appdata folder easily on windows by hitting windows + r and typing `%appdata%` that should also put you right into the roaming subdirectory.

 ## Post load
 You'll want to go to [Single Player](https://github.com/LincT/JavaFinal/blob/master/screenshots/Main%20Menu.JPG)